mikethomashaber/coaching-contracts/contract.markdown

 * bring real experiences and examples into the coaching session
 * reflect on the sessions, and what you would like to have happen
 * take responsibility for feeding back what is and isn’t working and receiving feedback
 * let the coach know if you are unable to attend your session.
-I need 24 hours notice minimum, unless an emergency occurs, otherwise the fee for the session is payable
+I need 24 hours notice minimum, _otherwise the fee for the session is payable_
 * raise any issues or difficulties you may experience with the coaching I provide, in person or by phone.
 I commit to resolving difficulties and misunderstandings from a position of mutual respect

 ###### Nature of Coaching: